fastify/fastify/EXPENSE_POLICY.md

 - Gadgets
 - Hosting

 **Before making any purchases**, initiate a [new discussion](https://github.com/orgs/fastify/discussions) in the `fastify` organization with the following information:

 - What is needed
 - Why it is needed
 - Cost
 - Deadline

-Once the discussion is approved by a Lead maintainer and with no unresolved objections, the purchase can proceed, and an expense can be submitted to the [Open Collective][submit].
+Once the discussion is approved by a lead maintainer and with no unresolved objections, the purchase can proceed, and an expense can be submitted to the [Open Collective][submit].
 This process takes a minimum of 3 business days from the request to allow time for discussion approval.